orbeon/orbeon-forms-doc/Form-Builder-~-Formulas.md

 XPath expressions may refer to the value of other controls in the page, using variables named after the name of the controls to use.

+## Scenarios

+### Make a control read-only based on the value of another control

-Scenario: make a control read-only if the value of the "first-name" control is blank:
+Scenario: Make a control read-only if the value of the `first-name` control is blank:

 Expression: